arangodb/1mDocsPerSec/ArangoDBScaleTestAzure.md

 This will deploy 4 load servers to the public slaves.

-7. I use a single ArangoDB instance somewhere, whose endpoint is hard-wired into the `doit.js` script in this repository.

-We adjust the number of clients (= number of coordinators), the number of shards (number of ArangoDB nodes).
+6. Then you need to create a separate single server instance of arangodb somewhere.
+This will control the test for us

+The easiest is probably to startup arangodb via docker like this

+    docker run -d -p 8529:8529 -e ARANGO_NO_AUTH=1 --name arangodb arangodb/arangodb

-8. Attach an arangosh to the single ArangoDB server via
+7. Attach an arangosh to the single ArangoDB server from your local computer

     arangosh --server.endpoint tcp://104.155.62.222:8529